allink/allink-core-static/docs/stylesheets/typography.md

 ## Adjusting font settings

-Let's have a look at the `h1` settings:
+Let's have a look at the self-explaining `h1` settings:

 ```SCSS
 // h1